chrischristakis/ryflect/README.md

     - Set up user key method, encrypt on client.
 - [ ] Proper loading (Animation?)
 - [ ] Change password functionality
-- [ ] QOL for typing (Make enter not submit the entire form when making a new entry)
 - [ ] Random message in writing box as a prompt
 - [ ] Make sure user knows they cannot recover password upon registration
     - Display a pop up or something